wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

+= 1.4.3-RC1 =
+* Fixed a bug in the firewall that could corrupt the content of a POST or GET array.
+* It is now possible to send notifications and alerts to multiple recipients (see "Event Notifications > Contact email").
+* After each scan, "File Check" will always keep the list of the previous changes rather than deleting it.
+* Updates log is sorted in reverse order.
+* [WP+ edition] Whitelisted and blacklisted IPs are sorted using "natural order" algorithm in the "Access Control" page.
+* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.
+* Updated security rules.

 = 1.4.2 =
 * The path to NinjaFirewall's log/cache directory can be changed with the `NFW_LOG_DIR` constant (see http://ninjafirewall.com/wordpress/htninja/#nfwlogdir for more details).